 Lending Requirements For A Car Title Loan

 One of the most important things lenders will look at when underwriting your application is the current status of your vehicle.
 They want to know that it exists and is in the condition and shape that reflects the current resale value as noted.
-Not only do you need a vehicle to apply for a secured loan, but that car also needs to be titled in your name and in your possession.
-They’ll also want to know the make, model, and year of your car and its current value.
-In some cases, lenders may also require photos or videos of the vehicle, which is in addition to a mandatory vehicle inspection that takes place before you sign the contract.

 Documents You May Need To Provide For Online Title Loans

 Speaking of boats and RVs there are special circumstances when an applicant is trying to use equity from something that’s not a normal vehicle and that also includes semi-trucks and motorcycles.
-For these non-traditional types of equity loans, a lender may ask for documents to verify the ownership in addition to what the DMV can provide.
+For these non-traditional types of equity loans, a lender may ask for documents to verify the ownership and what the DMV can provide.
 Check with your lender anytime you’re looking for a truck or SUV vehicle equity loan or those that aren’t typical because there may be extra requirements.